dev-abhishekk3108/DataVisualization/README.md

 To calculate and display class-wise statistics for "Flavanoids":

     Open the tool in your browser.
-    Select the "Flavanoids Analysis" option.
+    Check the "Flavanoids Analysis" Data.

 Gamma Analysis

 To calculate and display class-wise statistics for "Gamma":

     Open the tool in your browser.
-    Select the "Gamma Analysis" option.
+    Check the "Gamma Analysis" Data.